In NSW high schools, languages is a key learning area.

 2 Units in each of the preliminary and HSC and an optional 1 Unit HSC Extension Board Developed Course.

-Students who have studied Japanese in years 9 and 10 may continue their study through the Continuers Course.
+Students who have studied Japanese in Years 9 & 10 may continue their study through the Continuers Course.

 The Preliminary and HSC courses focus on themes and associated topics.